shotgn16/Dev_FC/README.md

 2. [Technologies](#technologies)
 ### General Info
 ***
 Built using .NET 9.0 - ASP.NET, the forest church app focuses on connecting churches, no matter their denomination, leaders or issues.
-We are all united in Christ!

 The application will feature a 'Nearby' feature, which will take a users address (Geolocation) and return a list of churches within 5 miles, including key information such as;
   * The Church Name